 • Diamond Crystal

 I have used all three in my kitchen and my current favorite is the Redmond Real Salt for a couple of reasons.
 One, it tastes so good!
 If you’ve never done a side-by-side salt taste test, I highly suggest it.
 You will absolutely notice a difference and ultimately decide which one YOU like best!
-Two, Redmond salt is an unrefined mineral salt meaning it’s not processed and has no additives.
-It’s full of essential minerals our body needs.
+Two, Redmond salt is unrefined, meaning it’s not processed and has no additives.

 package of redmonds kosher salt with some on a bowl on the side